 Should have won in 2000: Julia.
 No question.

-Should have won in 2003: it was definitely Theron’s year.
+Should have won in 2003: It was definitely Theron’s year.

-Should have won in 2006: as if there was any question: Helen Mirren.
+Should have won in 2006: Helen Mirren.

 What beats a flawless performance?
 Another flawless performance, of course.
-One that burns the screen down with its intensity, leaving you breathless that it could have been achieved at all.
-That’s exactly what Marion Cotillard did when she took on the incredible life story of Edith Piaf in La Vie en Rose.
-Like Theron, this is the definition of a transformative performance.
-Cotillard plays Piaf from her teens to her death at age 47, never missing a beat (one should note, however, that Piaf’s health had deteriorated so drastically by 47 that it was more like playing a woman in her 80’s).
+One that burns the screen down with its intensity, leaving you breathless.
+Cotillard plays Edith Piaf from her teens to her death at age 47, never missing a beat (one should note, however, that Piaf’s health had deteriorated so drastically by 47 that it was more like playing a woman in her 80s).
 This is that rare instance where you actually feel like everything happening on screen is impacting the main character.
 By the time Piaf hits 47, Cotillard has created a palimpsest–where you can see how all of the events that came before added up to the broken woman you see before you.
 Even her body language changes as time goes by, perfectly indicating the passage of time and how it has left its mark.
-This is a performance that leaves you utterly breathless with its intensity and power.

-Should have won in 2007: believe it or not, this wasn’t supposed to be Cotillard’s year.
+Should have won in 2007: Believe it or not, this wasn’t supposed to be Cotillard’s year.
 A lot of people put money on Ellen Page’s performance as the titular pregnant teen in Juno or Julie Christie’s heartfelt turn as an Alzheimer’s patient in Away from Her.
 Cotillard was the deserving dark horse, and thankfully she won.